 - Credibility — By creating a video or audio testimonial, you will build stronger credibility and will be set apart from those text interviews that anyone can fake.

 - Asking leading questions is not a good idea — A leading question is when you ask something in such a way as to manipulate the answer to get what you want.
-Please don’t make your client feel like he is in an interrogation room.
-Trust him that he’ll be honest and open.
+Please don’t make your clients feel like they are in an interrogation room.
+Trust them that they’ll be honest and open.

-- Let the client know what he will have to talk about — Most probably, your client will want to know before the interview what the question will be — regarding the impact of your product/ service on his/her life, or about the quality or simply their experience with your brand.
+- Let clients know what they will have to talk about — Most probably, your clients will want to know before the interview what the questions will be — regarding the impact of your product/ service on their lives, or about the quality or simply their experience with your brand.

 5. Mashup testimonial